Film and TV School of the Academy of Performing Arts in Prague: Facilities

 FAMU's main building is located in the historic centre of Prague.
 The school includes Studio FAMU, a production and post-production facility with fully equipped sound stages and TV studios.
 Each autumn, FAMU organises a showcase of its students' work called the Famufest festival, with an accompanying cultural programme and visits by prominent figures in film-making.

 International affiliations

 The faculty is a founding member of the CILECT network and also of the European League of Institutes of the Arts (ELIA).
 FAMU runs several short courses organised in cooperation with organisations such as the Council on International Educational Exchange (CIEE), CET Academic Programs and schools including New York University's Tisch School of the Arts, Emerson College, Syracuse University, Columbia University, Yale University, and CalArts.

 International rankings

 The Hollywood Reporter has repeatedly named FAMU among the best schools in the world, including as the 7th in the world 2011, and 11th in the world in 2012, as well as the best school in Europe in both years.
 The magazine subsequently included FAMU in its annual lists of "Best International Film Schools" (outside the United States), placed 4th in 2014, and included in an unranked "top 15" list in 2017.

+Famu was again included in an unranked top 15 list in the 2024 Hollywood Reporter ranking.